 Just before I arrived back home in New Baden, a second line of storms pushing in from the west produced a dramatic shelf cloud looming over the town and interstate.

 After a short break at home, I headed back out for lightning photos as a third and fourth round of storms moved through.

 A fifth cluster of storms moved through around 3AM with frequent and loud lightning, but I had to let it go.
 I was simply exhausted from the long day (beginning with waking up for work at 5:30AM Tuesday) and facing the alarm going off again at 5:30AM for work Wednesday.

 I went back to Okawville after work on Wednesday to view the damage, as yet another thunderstorm approached from the south.

-In yet another testament to the benefits of chasing the Midwest and out-of-season: I saw no other storm chasers the entire day!
-As far as I'm aware, there was only one other chaser (Jake Thompson of Edwardsville, IL) who saw this tornado.
+In yet another testament to the benefits of covering the Midwest and out-of-season: I saw no other storm observers the entire day!
+As far as I'm aware, there was only one other observer (Jake Thompson of Edwardsville, IL) who saw this tornado.
 His video is linked below.

 This event adds considerably to what I already deemed to be my all-time best tornado year (thanks to the April 13-14 days in Oklahoma).
 This is my fourth Illinois tornado, second fall tornado and fifth captured in the Midwest region (outside of the Plains).
-In terms of personal significance (that is, the blessing of a 'dream chase day' coming true), this event is right up there in the top 3.
-In storm chasing, it doesn't get much better than this!
+In terms of personal significance (that is, the blessing of a 'dream storm observation day' coming true), this event is right up there in the top 3.
+In storm observing, it doesn't get much better than this!